alevani/ant_war_simulation/REPORT.md

 - Operating cost of a task
 - Pathfinders with Pheromone trails.

 Task allocation is interesting because it is a modern problem.
 Indeed, if swarm robotic is tomorrow's future we will need to precisely be able to tell an agent what its task is, or more precisely, it will have to decide itself what task to do.
 Imagine building a bridge with the help of a robotic swarm to counter a flood in a small village, each agent composing the safety bridge needs to be able to know what location to go to.
 This task allocation will work as described in the section (SECIONT N) where an agent decides to switch to another task based on a probabilistic model after encountering one of its kind.
 The operating cost of a task could be defined as a subsection of task allocation or as a variable.
 What will be the cost for an agent to move at a given area?
 Will it have enough battery to perform the task anyway or is he even capable of enduring the journey?
 Operating cost of tasks coupled with task allocations will answer these questions.
-Finally, even though pathfinder already is a widely studied topic, it is still interesting to include a pathfinder algorithm as it's how an ant moves, which is an immutable variable for our simulation.
+Finally, even though pathfinder already is a widely studied topic, it is still interesting to include a pathfinder algorithm as it's how an ant ultimately decides to move.
+If the simulation gets too complex it could be imagined to invent a less complex way of movement, such as random or based on a specific probabilistic distribution.

-### [TODO]

-**!!
-The above sentence I mean: it's like that, an ant move this way an not including it wouldn't make sense as it wouldn't be replicating ant swarm robotic behaviour".**

 ### 4.2.2 Robot implementation